 Some devices have accurate time while others do not so SenML supports absolute and relative times.
 Time is represented in floating point as seconds.
-Values greater than zero represent an absolute time relative to the Unix epoch (1970-01-01T00:00Z in UTC time) and the time is counted same way as the Portable Operating System Interface (POSIX) "seconds since the epoch" [TIME T].
-Values of 0 or less represent a relative time in the past from the current time.
+Values greater than or equal to 2\\28 represent an absolute time relative to the Unix epoch.
+Values less than 2\\28 represent time relative to the current time.

 A simple sensor with no absolute wall clock time might take a measurement every second, batch up 60 of them, and then send the batch to a server.
 It would include the relative time each measurement was made compared to the time the batch was sent in each SenML Record.
 The server might have accurate NTP time and use the time it received the data, and the relative offset, to replace the times in the SenML with absolute times before saving the SenML information in a document database.